 You’re not alone either. one in three men and 9% of women have some kind of criminal conviction by the age of 53.

 There are plenty of specialist insurers out there who will want your business, however serious the driving offence.

 Your previous insurer may be prepared to offer you an insurance renewal (probably at an increased premium) but this is more likely if the offence is at the less serious end of the spectrum.

 Conviction severity is certainly a factor – you are likely to find it easier to get insurance if you were banned for speeding than for drink driving.

 Ensure you have the correct conviction code (for example, SP50 for motorway speeding) to hand and full details of the dates and circumstances of the offence(s), as well as when you were convicted.
 If it was a ‘totting up’ ban (i.e. you received 12 points but over a period of time) then you’ll need to provide details of the individual offences.
 Accept that the process may take some time.
-Many of the online comparison sites (like our car insurance with Confused.com here) will not offer online quotations if you have any motoring convictions, especially a ban.
-You will probably need to talk to someone and offer a full explanation of your circumstances.
+Many of the online comparison sites (like our own car insurance comparison tool) will not offer online quotations if you have any motoring convictions, especially a ban.
+You’ll probably need to talk to someone and offer a full explanation of your circumstances.

 1. Don’t accept the first quote you receive

 3. Invest the time and it should pay off – like with many money-saving activities.

 UNLOCK have lots of information on their website.